 1. You can no longer afford premiums

 Depending on the terms of your policy, changes in the insurance market and poor policy performance could drive up the price of the premiums you pay.
-Or you may have experienced an unexpected financial issue – like increased medical bills, legal issues, assisted living costs or tax issues – that’s now stretching your budget.
+Or, you may have experienced an unexpected financial issue, like increased medical bills, legal issues, assisted living costs or tax issues, that is now stretching your budget thin.
 Any number of factors often force people to stop paying their premiums and surrender a policy or simply let it lapse.
 In fact, the majority of all life insurance policies lapse, and all the funds invested through premiums are simply kept by the insurance company.
-The better option is often to sell all or part of your policy for a cash amount far higher than the surrender value.
+The financially smarter option is often to sell all, or part, of your policy for a cash amount that is far higher than the surrender value.

 2. Funds are needed to pay for medical care or some other expense.